 From 1 January 2009, investment properties under construction or development have been accounted for in the same way as completed investment properties.
 Specifically, construction costs incurred for investment properties under construction or development are capitalised as part of the carrying amount of the investment properties under construction or development.
-Investment properties under construction or development and their carrying amounts is recognised in consolidated income statement in the period in which they arise.
+Investment properties under construction or development are measured at fair value at the end of the reporting period.
+Any difference between the fair value of the investment properties under construction or development and their carrying amounts is recognised in consolidated income statement in the period in which they arise.
 Prior to 1 January 2009, the leasehold land and building elements of investment properties under construction or development were accounted separately; the leasehold land element was accounted for as an operating lease and the building element was measured at cost less impairment losses, if any.